What is a What-If Analysis in Excel?

 As a business head, it is important to know the different scenarios of your future project.
 Based on the scenarios, the business head will make decisions.
 For example, you are going to undertake one of the important projects.
 You have done your homework and listed out all the possible expenditures from your end, and below is the list of all your expenses.

 The expected cash flow from this project is 75 million, which is there in the cell C2.
-Total expenses comprise of all your fixed and variable expenses and the total cost is 57.45 million in cell C12.
+Total expenses comprise all your fixed and variable expenses, and the total cost is 57.45 million in cell C12.
 Total profit is 17.55 million in cell C14, and profit % is 23.40% of your cash inflow.

 This is the basic scenario of your project.
 Now you need to know the profit scenario if some of your expenses increase or decrease.

 - On a general case scenario, you have estimated the Project License cost to be at 10 million, but for sure, you are anticipating it to be at 15 million